SC reserves order on CBI's plea seeking custodial interrogation of former Kolkata police chief

 New Delhi, May 2: The Supreme Court on Thursday reserved its order on the Central Bureau of Investigation (CBI)'s plea seeking Custodial interrogation of former Kolkata Police Commissioner Rajeev Kumar in connection with the probe into the Saradha chit fund scam.

 The CBI had sought custodial interrogation on the ground that Rajeev Kumar had allegedly destroyed evidence in Saradha chit fund case.
 On Tuesday, the SC asked CBI to show convincing evidence that Custodial interrogation was needed.
-The apex court had sought direct evidence from the CBI on Kumar's involvement, especially the data on laptop, mobile phones, or diaries which allegedly contained information on payments made to influential people, in ensuring destruction of evidence
+The apex court had sought direct evidence from the CBI on Kumar's involvement, especially the data on laptop, mobile phones, or diaries which allegedly contained information on payments made to influential people, in ensuring destruction of evidence.

 Also Read | No arrest, but appear before CBI at neutral venue, SC to Kolkata top cop